 A bit of an Everyman type who can shift effortlessly between comedy and drama, Daniels is capable of driving a film with an honest and gutsy performance or melding into strong ensemble cast with ease.

 Even when the inevitable duds arrive, he soon comes through with a project that reminds the public of his natural talent.
 Most recently, that was his portrayal of Will McAvoy, a smart and cynical nightly news anchor from the acclaimed HBO series, “The Newsroom,” for which he won a best actor Emmy.

-From the beginning, Daniels wanted something to fall back on – which usually wound up being his acoustic guitar.
-Since about 2002, he has been pursuing a second career as a bluesy folk musician, touring small venues around the country in between making films.
 Singing and playing his take on Delta country blues, influenced by songwriting masters such as John Prine and Utah Phillips, Daniels is one of the few Hollywood crossover artists who doesn’t embarrass himself or coast on ego.
 His recent album, “Days Like These,” has received solid reviews as have recent concerts backed by his son, Ben Daniels and his band – tightly paced shows that feature the elder Daniels turning on the charm with his storytelling and passion for American roots music.

 Before he gears up to shoot “Allegiant: Part One,” the next installment in the “Divergent” film franchise, he’ll be on a short tour that finds him performing an hour-long set at Pocahontas State Park on Saturday, May 16, as part of the Carbon Leaf Ragtime Carnival before headlining in Charlottesville at the Southern on May 17.